Harshil-Anuwadia/ubuntu-hyprland-setup/README.md

-# 🎮 The Ultimate (and Funniest!)
-Guide to Installing Hyprland Dotfiles on Ubuntu
+# 🎮 The Ultimate (and Hilariously Infinite) Guide to Installing Hyprland Dotfiles on Ubuntu
-### *AKA: How to Make Your Ubuntu Look So Good It'll Make MacOS Users Jealous and Cry*
+### *AKA: How to Fool Your Friends into Thinking You’re a Tech Wizard with Superpowers*

 <div align="center">